China's new high-tech aircraft carrier could launch in early 2022, satellite imagery analysis shows - KESQ

 The massive ships are essentially a mobile airbase, allowing for the rapid, long-term deployment of aircraft and weaponry to a combat theater.

-But their value isn’t solely in terms of combat capability, Funiole said.
+But their value isn’t solely in terms of combat capability, Funaiole said.
 They also have great worth in terms of diplomatic prestige and “power projection.”

 China’s first aircraft carrier, the Liaoning, was an unfinished Soviet-era vessel that Beijing bought from Ukraine in 1998, updated and finally commissioned in 2012.